 Organic Extra Virgin Olive Oil vs. Regular Extra Virgin Olive Oil

 Regular (non-organic) Extra Virgin Olive Oil, for example, is very similar to its organic counterpart.
 It is produced in the exact same way, making an almost identical tasting oil.
-In addition, pesticides aren’t commonly used on olive trees, so the olive growing process is very similar as well.

 Organic Olive Oil vs. Regular Olive Oil